|

 that take place in soil are critical in the removal of wastes, recyling of

 nutrients, renewing soil fertility and carbon sequestration.
+The

 Dirt on Soil (Discovery School) - "Each shovel of soil holds more living things than all the human beings ever born"